-When the PLC detects a pallet arriving or leaving a station, it sends a status message to the PLC device driver on the PLC Manager PC.
-This device driver in turn translates the message into a standard Open-CIM format.
+When the PLC detects a pallet arriving or leaving a station, it sends a status message to the PLC device driver on a station PC.
+This device driver in turn translates the message into a standard OpenCIM format.
 It then broadcasts the message to the CIM Manager, the Graphic Tracking module, and any user applications which have registered for this type of message.